iflytec/privacy-Policy/README.md

 Account deletion is available within the app.
 Upon request, we will make our best effort to delete all associated data, subject to legal and technical limitations.

+To request data deletion, please visit our data deletion request page at yourwebsite.com/data-deletion or email us at iflytec@outlook.com with your account details.

 ---

 ### **6. Contact Us**